 Present-day this heathen/pagan faith is known as Ásatrú. Ásatrú is an old Norse word, consisting of Ása, which is referring to the Norse gods, and trú, which means faith.

 Christmas is a Christian celebration that begins on December 1st and ends on January 6th.
 The biggest day is on Jesus’s birthday, which is held on either the 24th after sundown or 25th of December.

 When does Yule begin in 2022

-The pagan Yule celebration begins at the winter solstice on Sunday 22 December 2019.
-The 2nd Yule month starts at the first new full moon which is on 26 December and ends on 10 January 2020 at the full moon.
+The pagan Yule celebration begins at the winter solstice on Monday 21th of December 2020.
+The 2nd Yule month starts at the first new full moon which is on January 13th and ends on the 28th of January 2021 at the full moon.
 The Yule sacrifice (Jólablót) should be held at the full moon, and as many days as it takes until the mead runs dry.